Mace People

 - How did you get in to what you do?

-- My grandfather was an architect and as a child I really enjoyed looking at the building designs that he'd had a hand in creating.
-My interest in construction grew from there and after school I completed a National Diploma in construction and surveying followed by a degree in construction management.
-I started working for a large contractor where I began at the bottom and worked my way up to being a senior site manager.
+My grandfather was an architect and as a child I really enjoyed looking at the building designs that he'd had a hand in creating.
+My interest in construction grew from there and after school I completed a National Diploma in construction and surveying, followed by a degree in construction management.
+I started working for a large contractor where I began at the bottom and worked my way up to become a senior site manager.
 After that I worked for a high-end residential developer, then moved into fit out before I joined Mace.
-I worked on The Shard, then out at Heathrow, before moving to the Middle East.
+I worked on The Shard, then out at Heathrow, before then moving to the Middle East.

 - What advice would you give to someone looking to do what you do?